compulim/BotFramework-WebChat/packages/acs-chat-adapter/DESIGN.md

 Chat providers may support this feature in a various ways:

--  Single type of signal
+- Pulse: single type of signal
   - Send "John is typing" signal periodically, commonly, once every 3 to 10 secodns
   - If no "John is typing" signal is received for a certain period, adapter should consider John stopped typing
--  Two types of signal
+- Toggle: two types of signal
   - Send "John is typing" signal
   - Send "John stopped typing" signal

 If the signal is sent periodically, it is up to the chat adapter or chat provider to define the period.
 Chat UI has no interests in this value and should not know about it.